Statsomat/BayesTwoProp/documents/Introduction.md

         - Commit significant changes to the branch and push them to the cloud
         - Open a pull request to add significant commits to the master

--	Evaluation of your contributions (comments, commits, additions, deletions, reviews/tests) at 31.01.2024, 10:00:
+-	Evaluation of your contributions (comments, commits, additions, deletions, reviews/tests) at 31.01.2024, 10:00.
+There are no limits set.
+Please check the insight of the project to see the work of other students.
-    - To get "satisfactory" you need to show: >= 5 meaningful comments, >= 100 meaningful code line additions, >=10 commits, >=1 merged pull request

 # Literature and Useful Links
 (additional to references of Prof. Neuhäuser)